Fz3r0/Fz3r0/README.md

 ## Offensive Security & Hacking

-Here's the machine the strangers use to amplify their thoughts, the machine that changes their world...
+_Here's the machine the strangers use to amplify their thoughts, the machine that changes their world..._<br> _You must take control of it.
+You must make the machine yours..._<br>
-You must take control of it.
-You must make the machine yours.
+_But you must concentrate..._<br>

 ### Hacking Bibles